SphericalCowww/CubicDoggo_06Z/README.md

 <img src="https://github.com/SphericalCowww/CubicDoggo_06Z/blob/main/fig_Gazebo.png" height="500">

-In the figure, the robot walks up the ramp and turns on the IMU.
-The IMU is zeroing the pitch and roll shown on the top right plotjuggler.
-The bottom is the xterm controlling window, showing the commands issued to the robot.
-Bottom left is the log from the launch.
+In the figure, the robot walks up the ramp, stands, turns on the IMU, walks with IMU, and then just stands with IMU on:

+  * top-left: Gazebo graphics
+  * top-right: plotjuggler
+    * left: all 12 servo positions, velocities, and loads set to 1.5N limit
+    * right: IMU values (PID control to make roll (till left-sideways) and pitch (tilt backward) to 0) and their velocities
+  * bottom-left: launch terminal outputs
+  * bottom-center: xterm control command window

 ## PyBullet